You need to remove those pesky cobwebs occasionally to keep your WordPress running at full steam without disruptions.

 Deleting Multiple Revisions

-I can’t quite recall a single time when I’ve written a post on WordPress site without saving it multiple times.
+I can’t quite recall a single time I’ve written a post on WordPress without saving it multiple times.
 When I’m was done writing my last post, I had accumulated 19 revisions.
-Say you were to publish a hundred articles, it would add up to over a thousand revisions.
+If you publish a hundred articles, it would add up to over a thousand revisions.
 At least, it certainly would in my case.
 And this takes up space unnecessarily.

 These multiple saves prove useful from time to time.
-But when you have published the finished article and are no longer in need of them, they simply take up disk space on your servers and load every time someone requests your website.
+But when you have published the finished article and no longer need them, they simply take up disk space on your servers and load every time someone requests your website.

 On the whole it will delete revisions, save space and make your WP database lighter.

 However, the plugin will not touch revisions of currently scheduled, published or draft posts.
-Other plugin choices perform functions apart from deleting revisions, but this is the best plugin for getting rid of redundant revisions.
+Other plugin choices perform functions apart from deleting revisions, but this is the best plugin for eliminating redundant revisions.

 Another plugin you can use for the same purpose is RVG Optimise Database.
 But it offers many more optional functions.

-Revision Control is yet another plugin that can be used to enable/disable revisions and limit the number of revisions for different posts and pages.
+Revision Control is yet another plugin that can enable/disable revisions and limit the number of revisions for different posts and pages.

 Clean Out Spam Comments Regularly

-We all love engagement on our content, it’s why we spend time agonizing over producing what we think will appeal to and be helpful to our readership.
+We all love engagement on our content, so we agonize over producing what we think will appeal to and be helpful to our readership.
 But on the net, most comments are from spammers and spambots.

 Websites receive hundreds, if not thousands of spam comments each day.
 So cleaning them from our sites regularly is important.